Kilcoy, Queensland: 20th century

 In the 1960s, road transport ensured the demise of the railway line (1964) and the old Kilcoy railway yard was converted many years later into a park known as Yowie Park.

 In January 1963, a secondary department was added to Kilcoy State School.
 On 1 January 1972 Kilcoy State High School opened, replacing the secondary department at Kilcoy State School.

-Deregulation of the dairy industry has caused a lot of these small farms to become unviable.